digiltd/oh-rtd-test/RWE-Smarthome-binding.md

 # General item binding configuration
 All items use the format `{rwe="id=<logical-device-id>,param=<parameter>"}`, where `<logical-device-id>` is a unique number for each logical device (e.g. `2951a048-1d21-5caf-d866-b63bc00280f4`) and `<param>` the desired parameter of the device.

+As the id's are internal numbers and not visible in the RWE software, the binding **outputs a list of found devices including the supported parameters to the OpenHAB console/logfile**.
+For the ease of use and a quick startup, it even outputs an example item-config for each item, which can easily be copied into the *.items config file.

 The following parameters are available:

 | Property | Type | Description |